-The Teen Parent Assessment Program (TPAP) empowers teens who are pregnant or parenting to move toward self-sufficiency and decrease additional unintended pregnancies.
+Located within the DC Department of Human Services (DHS) Family Services Administration (FSA) Youth Services Division (YSD), the Teen Parent Assessment Program (TPAP) works to empower youth who are pregnant or parenting to move toward self-sufficiency and decrease additional unintended pregnancies.

-As an active participant in TPAP, pregnant, or parenting teens will receive the following services:
+As an active participant in TPAP, pregnant, or parenting teens will receive case management services using the Transition to Independence Process (TIP) model, an evidence-based intervention that aids youth in successfully transitioning into adulthood.
+With the use of TIP, TPAP provides the following services:

 - Support with school enrollment and/or maintaining school attendance